microsoft/vscode-docs/docs/python/tutorial-deploy-app-service-on-linux.md

 The specific use cases of a custom startup command are as follows:

-- You have a Flask app whose startup file and app object are named something *other* than `application.py` and `app`, respectively.
+- You have a **Flask** app whose startup file and app object are named something *other* than `application.py` and `app`, respectively.
 In other words, unless you have an `application.py` in the root folder of your project, *and* the Flask app object is named `app`, then you need a custom startup command.
 - You want to start the Gunicorn web server with additional arguments beyond the defaults, which are `--bind=0.0.0.0 --timeout 600`.

+Django apps typically don't need customizations unless you want to provide additional arguments to Gunicorn.

 If you need a custom startup file, first create the file and commit it to your repository so it can be deployed with the rest of the app code.